stanley-gu/standardsCh/chapter.md

 # Acknowledgments

-I would first like to acknowledge the generous support from the Japan Science and Technology Agency, DARPA (BAA01-26 Bio-Computation) and the US Department of Energy GTL program, without which the bulk of the work described in this chapter would not have been carried out.
-I would also like to acknowledge Mike Hucka, Andrew Finney and Hamid Bolouri for their initial work on the Systems Biology Workbench and in more recent years the tremendous programming work done by Frank Bergmann and the critical support given by Sri Paladugu and Vijay Chickarmane to the development of novel computational methods in Systems Biology.
+We would like to acknowledge the generous support from the Japan Science and Technology Agency, DARPA (BAA01-26 Bio-Computation), the US Department of Energy GTL program, and the National Institute of General Medical Sciences (NIGMS GM081070) without which the bulk of the work described in this chapter would not have been carried out.
+We would also like to acknowledge Mike Hucka, Andrew Finney and Hamid Bolouri for their initial work on the Systems Biology Workbench, Frank Bergmann for his tremendous programming work, Sri Paladugu and Vijay Chickarmane for their critical support in the development of novel computational methods in Systems Biology, and Maxwell Neal for his help and expertise on biomedical ontologies.

 # References